-In accordance with notices previously sent to many stockholders who hold their shares through a bank, broker or other holder of record (a "street-name stockholder") and share a single address, only one copy of the Proxy Materials is being delivered to that address unless contrary instructions from any stockholder at that address were received.
+Stockholders who hold their shares through a bank, broker or other holder of record (a "street-name stockholder") and share a single address, may receive only one copy of the Proxy Materials is being delivered to that address unless contrary instructions from any stockholder at that address were received.
 This practice, known as "householding," is intended to reduce our printing and postage costs.
-However, any such street-name stockholder residing at the same address who wishes to receive a separate copy of this Proxy Statement or accompanying Annual Report to Stockholders may request a copy by contacting the bank, broker or other holder of record, or the Company by telephone at: (737) 255-7194.
-The voting instruction sent to a street-name stockholder should provide information on how to request (1) householding of future Company materials or (2) separate materials if only one set of documents is being sent to a household.
-If it does not, a stockholder who would like to make one of these requests should contact us as indicated above.
+However, any such street-name stockholder residing at the same address who wishes to receive a separate copy of this Proxy Statement or accompanying Annual Report to Stockholders may request a copy by contacting us by telephone at: (737) 255-7194.
+Please contact your bank, broker or other holder of record if you wish to start or stop householding of our proxy materials.

-Stockholder Proposals for the 2021 Meeting
+Stockholder Proposals for the 2022 Meeting

-Stockholders interested in submitting a proposal for consideration at our 2021 Annual Meeting must do so by sending such proposal to our Corporate Secretary at Plus Therapeutics, Inc., 4200 Marathon Blvd.
+Stockholders interested in submitting a proposal for consideration at our 2022 Annual Meeting must do so by sending such proposal to our Corporate Secretary at Plus Therapeutics, Inc., 4200 Marathon Blvd.
 Suite 200, Austin, TX 78756, Attention: Corporate Secretary.
-Under the SEC's proxy rules, the deadline for submission of proposals to be included in our proxy materials for the 2021 Annual Meeting is $[\bullet]$.
-Accordingly, for a stockholder proposal to be considered for inclusion in our proxy materials for the 2021 Annual Meeting, any such stockholder proposal must be received by our Corporate Secretary on or before $[\bullet]$ and comply with the procedures and requirements set forth in Rule 14a-8 under the Securities Exchange Act of 1934.
+Under the SEC's proxy rules, the deadline for submission of proposals to be included in our proxy materials for the 2022 Annual Meeting is December 6, 2021.
+Accordingly, for a stockholder proposal to be considered for inclusion in our proxy materials for the 2022 Annual Meeting, any such stockholder proposal must be received by our Corporate Secretary on or before December 6, 2021 and comply with the procedures and requirements set forth in Rule 14a-8 under the Securities Exchange Act of 1934.

 In addition, our bylaws require advance notice of business to be brought before a stockholders' meeting (other than proposals presented under Rule 14a-8), including nominations of persons for election as directors.
 To be timely, notice to our Corporate Secretary must be received at our principal executive offices not less than 120 days prior to the anniversary date of the preceding year's proxy statement and must contain specified information concerning the matters to be brought before such meeting, including nominations, if applicable, and concerning the stockholder proposing such matters.
-Any stockholder proposal or nomination received after [•] will be considered untimely, and we will not entertain any proposals or nominations at the annual meeting that do not meet the requirements set forth in our bylaws.
-However, in the event we hold the 2021 Annual Meeting of stockholders more than 30 days before or after the one-year anniversary date of the Annual Meeting, a proposal must be received by us a reasonable time before the proxy solicitation is made.
+Any stockholder proposal or nomination received after December 6, 2021 will be considered untimely, and we will not entertain any proposals or nominations at the annual meeting that do not meet the requirements set forth in our bylaws.
+However, in the event we hold the 2022 Annual Meeting of stockholders more than 30 days before or after the one-year anniversary date of the Annual Meeting, a proposal must be received by us a reasonable time before the proxy solicitation is made.
 If the stockholder does not also comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, we may exercise discretionary voting authority under proxies that we solicit to vote in accordance with our best judgement on any such stockholder proposal or nomination.